Cryptography Fundamentals

 Digital signatures use asymmetric cryptography with hashing to ensure that a piece of data wasn’t altered and that it originated from a specific private key holder.

-This mechanism proves both data integrity and authenticity, and is widely used in software signing, secure email (S/MIME, PGP), and blockchain platforms.
+This mechanism proves both data integrity and authenticity, and is widely used in secure email systems (see SPF, DKIM, and DMARC ) and is central to zero trust security .

 How Cryptography Is Used in Practice